-- 1. The investigation of a reported act of bullying of a student, school-based employee, or other persons providing service to the school is deemed to be a school-related activity and begins with a report of such an act. - 2.
-The principal/designee shall document all complaints in writing and/or through the appropriate data system to ensure that problems are addressed in a timely manner.
-Although this policy encourages students to use the formal written complaint process, school officials "should investigate all complaints and reports of harassment, whether or not the complaint is in writing," as stated by the Office for Civil Rights in Protecting Students from Harassment and Hate Crime: A Guide for Schools, Part II (1999). - 3.
-If the complaint is about the principal or a District staff member's direct supervisor, then the Assistant Superintendent/designee or appropriate District administrator shall be asked to address the complaint. - 4.
-Informal Resolution: where the administrator, along with the complainant and the accused/student may agree to informally resolve the complaint.
-The incident and the resolution must be documented on the appropriate data system. - If a mutual resolution has not been achieved, a formal written appeal must be filed within five (5) work days after the informal meeting and submitted to the principal or appropriate District supervisor. - 5.
-Formal Resolution: the complainant/student/employee or parent(s) on behalf of the student may file a written complaint with the principal/designee or appropriate District administrator by utilizing the Clay County Public Schools Bullying Complaint Report Form.
-Said form is available on the School District's website, at each school's front office, or District/department site.
+1. The investigation of a reported act of bullying of a student, school-based employee, or other persons providing service to the school is student, visitor, or school district employee, including the School Board deemed to be a school-District related activity and begins with a report of such an act.

+2. The Superintendent/principal/designee shall document all complaints in writing and/or through the appropriate data system to ensure that problems are addressed in a timely manner.
+Although this policy encourages students to use the formal written complaint process, school officials "should investigate all complaints and reports of harassment, whether or not

+3. If the complaint is about the principal or a District staff member's direct supervisor, then the Assistant Superintendent/designee or appropriate District administrator shall be asked to address the complaint.

+4. Informal Resolution: where the administrator, along with the complainant and the accused/student may agree to informally resolve the complaint.
+The incident and the resolution must be documented on the appropriate data system.
+If a mutual resolution has not been achieved, a formal written appeal must be filed within five (5) work days after the informal meeting and submitted to the principal or appropriate District supervisor.

+5. Formal Resolution: the complainant/student/employee or parent(s) on behalf of the student may file a written complaint with the principal/designee or appropriate District administrator by utilizing the Clay County Public Schools Bullying Complaint Report Form.
+Said form is NOT available on the School District's website, at each school's front office, or District/department site.
 According to the level of infraction, parents will be promptly notified of any actions being taken to protect the victim via telephone or personal conference; the frequency of notification will depend on the seriousness of the bullying incident.